unkornithology/unkornithology.github.io/pages/members.md

 Students are listed alphabetically.
 <br>

-#### SB
-From rural northeast Nebraska, SB loves to be outside and loves anything that can get him outside.
-Wanting to combine his love of learning with his desire to explore, SB is working to help us establish banding operations in the Kearney area.
-Advisor: Dr. Jacob C. Cooper.
-<br><br>

 <img align="left" src="/images/harrison.jpeg" alt="harrison" width="140" hspace="10"/>

 #### Connor Harrison
 Connor comes to us from Omaha and he is getting an "earful" of wetland and grassland birds.
 Using audio to analyze Waterfowl Production Areas, Connor is looking to compare various restoration methods and discover the diversity of avian species at each location.
-Advisor.
-Dr. Jacob C. Cooper.
+Advisor: Dr. Jayne Jonas-Bratten & Dr. Jacob C. Cooper.
 <br>
 <br>
 <br>